 What Size is Dishwasher Waste Pipe?

 The waste pipe is connected to the drain pipe.
 As its name suggests, it carries the waste to the draining area.
-Thus, besides its size, you must ensure that it is robust, especially to rust.
+Thus, besides its size, you must ensure it is robust, especially to rust.
 Also, you can think about using a plastic waste pipe.

 On its size, the most recommendable diameter is ¾ inches.
 However, you should highly consider the pipe you are connecting with.